 If significant inflammation of the esophagus is present at initial endoscopy, another endoscopy is performed after you've received three to four months of treatment to reduce stomach acid.

 High-grade dysplasia is generally thought to be a precursor to esophageal cancer.
-For this reason, your doctor may recommend endoscopic resection or radiofrequency ablation.
-Other options for treatment include:
+For this reason, your doctor may recommend endoscopic resection, radiofrequency ablation or cryotherapy.
+Another option may be surgery, which involves removing the damaged part of your esophagus and attaching the remaining portion to your stomach.

 Lifestyle and home remedies